 - Expenditure against this asset group includes both "DSP" and "TSP" room field values.
-"DSP" expenditure has mostly been assigned to Zone substation RIN categories and "TSP" expenditure has mostly been assigned to Subtransmission asset RIN categories as detailed below. - Expenditure identified against an "SW" task or against an asset category for "switchgear" was assigned to the 'ZONE SUBSTATION EQUIPMENT MAINTENANCE', 'OTHER EQUIPMENT' or 'SUB-TRANSMISSION ASSET MAINTENANCE' RIN sub-category (based on the "Room" field value, i.e. TNSP or DNSP). - Expenditure identified against either a "TX" task, a "VR" tasks or a voltage regulation workgroup was assigned to the 'ZONE SUBSTATION EQUIPMENT MAINTENANCE', 'TRANSFORMERS ZONE SUBSTATION' or 'SUB-TRANSMISSION ASSET MAINTENANCE' RIN sub-category (based on the "Room" field value, i.e. TNSP or DNSP). - Expenditure identified against a "DC" task or a "DC systems" asset category was assigned to the 'ZONE SUBSTATION EQUIPMENT MAINTENANCE', 'OTHER EQUIPMENT' or 'SUB-TRANSMISSION ASSET MAINTENANCE' RIN sub-category (based on the "Room" field value, i.e. TNSP or DNSP).
+"DSP" expenditure has mostly been assigned to Zone substation RIN categories and "TSP" expenditure has mostly been assigned to Subtransmission asset RIN categories as detailed below. - Expenditure identified against either a "TX" task, a "VR" tasks or a voltage regulation workgroup was assigned to the 'ZONE SUBSTATION EQUIPMENT MAINTENANCE', 'TRANSFORMERS ZONE SUBSTATION' or 'SUB-TRANSMISSION ASSET MAINTENANCE' RIN sub-category (based on the "Room" field value, i.e. TNSP or DNSP).

-- Expenditure identified against a "PR" task or against an asset category for "CT's and VT's" was assigned to the 'ZONE SUBSTATION EQUIPMENT MAINTENANCE', 'OTHER EQUIPMENT' or 'SUB-TRANSMISSION ASSET MAINTENANCE' RIN sub-category (based on the "Room" field value, i.e. TNSP or DNSP). - Expenditure identified against an "ER" task was assigned to the 'ZONE SUBSTATION EQUIPMENT MAINTENANCE', 'OTHER EQUIPMENT' or 'SUB-TRANSMISSION ASSET MAINTENANCE' RIN sub-category (based on the "Room" field value, i.e. TNSP or DNSP). - Expenditure identified which does not have a task or asset category, or which has a "general" asset category, was assigned to the 'ZONE SUBSTATION EQUIPMENT MAINTENANCE', 'OTHER EQUIPMENT' or 'SUB-TRANSMISSION ASSET MAINTENANCE' RIN sub-category (based on the "Room" field value, i.e. TNSP or DNSP). - Expenditure identified against a "Reactor and capacitor" asset category, was assigned to the 'ZONE SUBSTATION EQUIPMENT MAINTENANCE', 'OTHER EQUIPMENT' or 'SUB-TRANSMISSION ASSET MAINTENANCE' RIN sub-category (based on the "Room" field value, i.e. TNSP or DNSP). - Expenditure identified against an "SU" task (except for tasks SU0106, SU0115 or SU0116) was assigned to the 'ZONE SUBSTATION EQUIPMENT MAINTENANCE', 'OTHER EQUIPMENT' or 'SUB-TRANSMISSION ASSET MAINTENANCE' RIN sub-category (based on the "Room" field value, i.e. TNSP or DNSP). - Expenditure identified against an "SU0115" or "SU0116" task or an "Oil Cont" workgroup was assigned to the 'ZONE SUBSTATION EQUIPMENT MAINTENANCE', 'OTHER EQUIPMENT' or 'SUB-TRANSMISSION ASSET MAINTENANCE' RIN sub-category (based on the "Room" field value, i.e. TNSP or DNSP). - Expenditure identified against task "SU0106, against asset categories which include "Land" / "Building" or against building maintenance workgroups was assigned to the 'ZONE SUBSTATION PROPERTY MAINTENANCE', 'ALL ZONE SUBSTATION PROPERTIES' or 'SUB-TRANSMISSION ASSET MAINTENANCE' RIN sub-category (based on the "Room" field value, i.e. TNSP or DNSP). - Expenditure identified which does not have a task and is against a Telecontrol workgroup, or which has a "Communications" asset category, was assigned to the 'ZONE SUBSTATION EQUIPMENT MAINTENANCE', 'OTHER EQUIPMENT' or 'SUB-TRANSMISSION ASSET MAINTENANCE' RIN subcategory (based on the "Room" field value, i.e. TNSP or DNSP). - Expenditure identified against a "Protection and control" asset category and a Protection workgroup was assigned to the 'PROTECTION SYSTEMS MAINTENANCE' RIN category.
+- Expenditure identified against a "DC" task or a "DC systems" asset category was assigned to the 'ZONE SUBSTATION EQUIPMENT MAINTENANCE', 'OTHER EQUIPMENT' or 'SUB-TRANSMISSION ASSET MAINTENANCE' RIN sub-category (based on the "Room" field value, i.e. TNSP or DNSP). - Expenditure identified against a "PR" task or against an asset category for "CT's and VT's" was assigned to the 'ZONE SUBSTATION EQUIPMENT MAINTENANCE', 'OTHER EQUIPMENT' or 'SUB-TRANSMISSION ASSET MAINTENANCE' RIN sub-category (based on the "Room" field value, i.e. TNSP or DNSP). - Expenditure identified against an "ER" task was assigned to the 'ZONE SUBSTATION EQUIPMENT MAINTENANCE', 'OTHER EQUIPMENT' or 'SUB-TRANSMISSION ASSET MAINTENANCE' RIN subcategory (based on the "Room" field value, i.e. TNSP or DNSP). - Expenditure identified which does not have a task or asset category, or which has a "general" asset category, was assigned to the 'ZONE SUBSTATION EQUIPMENT MAINTENANCE', 'OTHER EQUIPMENT' or 'SUBTRANSMISSION ASSET MAINTENANCE' RIN sub-category (based on the "Room" field value, i.e. TNSP or DNSP). - Expenditure identified against a "Reactor and capacitor" asset category, was assigned to the 'ZONE SUBSTATION EQUIPMENT MAINTENANCE', 'OTHER EQUIPMENT' or 'SUB-TRANSMISSION ASSET MAINTENANCE' RIN sub-category (based on the "Room" field value, i.e. TNSP or DNSP). - Expenditure identified against an "SU" task (except for tasks SU0106, SU0115 or SU0116) was assigned to the 'ZONE SUBSTATION EQUIPMENT MAINTENANCE', 'OTHER EQUIPMENT' or 'SUB-TRANSMISSION ASSET MAINTENANCE' RIN sub-category (based on the "Room" field value, i.e. TNSP or DNSP). - Expenditure identified against an "SU0115" or "SU0116" task or an "Oil Cont" workgroup was assigned to the 'ZONE SUBSTATION EQUIPMENT MAINTENANCE', 'OTHER EQUIPMENT' or 'SUB-TRANSMISSION ASSET MAINTENANCE' RIN sub-category (based on the "Room" field value, i.e. TNSP or DNSP). - Expenditure identified against task "SU0106, against asset categories which include "Land" / "Building" or against building maintenance workgroups was assigned to the 'ZONE SUBSTATION PROPERTY MAINTENANCE', 'ALL ZONE SUBSTATION PROPERTIES' or 'SUB-TRANSMISSION ASSET MAINTENANCE' RIN sub-category (based on the "Room" field value, i.e. TNSP or DNSP). - Expenditure identified which does not have a task and is against a Telecontrol workgroup, or which has a "Communications" asset category, was assigned to the 'ZONE SUBSTATION EQUIPMENT MAINTENANCE', 'OTHER EQUIPMENT' or 'SUB-TRANSMISSION ASSET MAINTENANCE' RIN subcategory (based on the "Room" field value, i.e. TNSP or DNSP). - Expenditure identified against a "Protection and control" asset category and a Protection workgroup was assigned to the 'PROTECTION SYSTEMS MAINTENANCE' RIN category.